PMMON4privato/excel-microservice/README.md

 <br/>
 **2. Get Template**
 ----
-  Download a template based on template ID
+  Download a previously uploaded template based on a template ID.

 * **URL**